• Home

 You’ll need a thermometer, whether it’s a classic one, a probe thermometer, or a laser thermometer.
 A model under 10 euros will do perfectly.
 I started with a small thermometer (visible in the video) and it has never let me down.
 If you want to invest a bit more, the Mastrad probe thermometers or laser thermometers are excellent options, but a bit more expensive.

-To obtain a smooth, fine glaze without air bubbles, this is the essential tool.
-Bubbles can ruin the appearance of your mousse cake.
+To get a smooth, fine, and air-bubble-free glaze, this is the essential utensil.
+Bubbles can ruin the appearance of your entremet.
 To avoid them, you need to mix the glaze well using an immersion blender.
 While a simple stick blender can work, the one that gives infallible, bubble-free results is the Bamix immersion blender.

 easy recipe for red chocolate mirror glaze